nonotoy/jsl_fingerspelling_w_palm/README.md

-__Enhancing Classification Accuracy of Japanese Sign Language Dynamic Fingerspelling by Incorporating Depth Information with MediaPipe__
+__Investigating the Enhancement of Classification Accuracy of Japanese Sign Language Fingerspelling by Incorporating Palm Length__